 Athlete monitoring tools are all the rage these days..DATA DATA DATA!
 Data is only as good as you use it though!
 But for those who are working with athletes and teams on a budget here is a cool way you can do it exactly the way you want to, with the only cost being your time and energy.
-If you don’t have the time to do that, see my details in the contact page and I can help you there!

 This post gives you a way of collecting data from your athletes the exact same way you would through an app.
 Your athletes will have a link to a questionnaire that they can use on their phones or laptops and send the data to an online google docs spreadsheet.
 From here you can format the raw data to your liking using google docs, or transferring it over to excel.
 I have yet to find an athlete monitoring system that caters to my needs and wants, which is why I use excel extensively.